Full Tilt! Pinball: Reception

-Reviewing the Windows version, a reviewer for Next Generation said that while the Space Cadet table is fairly good, the other two tables suffer from cluttered graphics and weak ball physics, making them "incredibly difficult to follow."
+Reviewing the Windows version, a reviewer for Next Generation said that while the Space Cadet table is fairly good, the other two tables suffer from cluttered graphics and weak ball physics.
 He gave it two out of five stars.
+Todd Vaughn of PC Gamer gave it a score of 86%, praising the graphics and sound effects but criticizing the limited number of tables.

-3D Pinball Space Cadet gained a cult following, and tutorials showing how to install it on modern versions of Microsoft Windows have been published.
+3D Pinball Space Cadet was cited to be among the computer games popularly played by school children in the Philippines in the 2000s, alongside Solitaire and Minesweeper.
+Tutorials showing how to install it on modern versions of Microsoft Windows have been published.

-Impact
+In popular culture

-On March 6, 2020, the sound effects of Space Cadet were sampled in a song, "You Better Move" by Lil Uzi Vert, containing elements from the game.
-It captured positive reception from many fans who grew up playing the game.
+In 2020, the sound effects of Space Cadet were sampled in Lil Uzi Vert's song "You Better Move".
+It garnered positive reactions from many fans who grew up playing the game.